jeanmajid/selauraClient/README.md

 This repository contains the full source code for Selaura Client.
 Selaura Client is a mod that aims to improve user experience of Minecraft: Bedrock Edition.

 ## 🖥️ Compatibility
-Selaura Client currently supports:
+Selaura Client aims to support:
 - Windows 10/11 (64-bit Only)
-- Xbox (requires Dev Mode and installation of DLL within Minecraft's files)
 - Android 9+ (ARM64 Only)
 - Any device supporting [mcpelauncher-linux](https://github.com/minecraft-linux/mcpelauncher-manifest)